Inflectra/rapise-documentation/docs/AI/ai_dashboard.md

 #### Inflectra.ai

 Rapise 8.6 introduces support for [Inflectra.ai](https://inflectra.ai).
-This integration enables users with an active Spira and Inflectra.ai account to generate [data, test scenarios](#chats), and [code](../RVL/AI.md) directly within Rapise.
+This integration enables users with an active Spira and Inflectra.ai account to generate [data, test scenarios](#chats), and [code](ai_command.md) directly within Rapise.
 It simplifies the workflow by eliminating the need for separate accounts with external AI providers.

 Configuration is seamless.
-If [Inflectra.ai is enabled](https://spiradoc.inflectra.com/Spira-User-Manual/Inflectra-Ai-In-Spira/) in [your connected Spira instance](spiratest_integration.md#connecting-to-spiratest), it automatically becomes available in Rapise — no additional setup is required.
+If [Inflectra.ai is enabled](https://spiradoc.inflectra.com/Spira-User-Manual/Inflectra-Ai-In-Spira/) in [your connected Spira instance](../Guide/spiratest_integration.md#connecting-to-spiratest), it automatically becomes available in Rapise — no additional setup is required.

 <img src="/Guide/img/inflectra_ai.png" width="200"/>

+##### Rapise 9.1 Enhancements

+Rapise 9.1 expands Inflectra.ai support to include:

+- **[AiTranslator](aitranslator.md)**: Translate natural language test descriptions into executable SmartActions using Inflectra.ai as your AI provider
+- **[AiRobot](airobot.md)**: Run AI-powered exploratory testing through Inflectra.ai

+This means you can leverage all of Rapise's advanced AI testing features without configuring separate AI provider accounts—just connect to your Spira instance with Inflectra.ai enabled.

 #### Amazon Bedrock